 DISTRIBUTION Known populations of wild turkey have existed for many decades in Moravia Province of the Czech republic and around Palarikovo in the Slovak Republic.
 Both locations released wild turkey and white-tailed deer from the USA starting in 1884, when this part of Europe was part of the Austro-Hungarian Empire.
 Turkeys are also well established within an 800-square-kilometer area of the central Bohemia Province of western Czechoslovakia.
 The Czech and Slovak populations have adapted very well to the climatic conditions of these countries and currently the population count for each of them is over 1,000 birds.
 Populations also live in Germany within the Northwest Tanus Forest, where the Eastern subspecies from Vermont were released in 1978.
 A report from Norbert Ullmann indicates additional huntable populations exist in France, Spain, and Slovenia.
 Although many attempts to establish populations throughout Europe have been made, unfortunately most have been without success.
 (Dickson 1992) European Wild Turkeys taken in Slovakia are geographically described as follows: Country: Slovakia Region/Province: Danube Province Locality: Palarikovo

-The Wild Turkey (Europe) (Typical) currently has 41 Entries listed in the SCI Record Book!
+The Wild Turkey (Europe) currently has 42 Entries listed in the SCI Record Book!

 Once you subscribe you'll be able to access photos and full socre sheets for all of these entries.
 Plus you can filter, sort, and search through all species and entries in the SCI database.
 If you would like to subscribe now to have access to the entire database, please click here.